 You will have to pay for ongoing updates and support

 - Cloud-based payroll packages are typically paid for with a monthly subscription including everything you need.

 - Desktop payroll software is purchased as a one-off, but you will need to pay for regular updates to ensure the software complies will all legislation.

 Maintenance and support services normally cover both accounting and IT problems

 - You may need on-line, telephone or even on-site support to implement and maintain a payroll system, depending on your in-house IT team

 - Payroll is a vital part of your business, so make sure your contract guarantees a reasonable response time.

 Take time to consider carefully which payroll software is right for you.
 Speak to colleagues, friends and professionals, such as your accountant.
 Ask your staff if they have used packages before as this can make implementation quicker.

 Decide your business objectives

-- Assemble a team of interested parties - not forgetting the end users - to set specific, quantified objectives.
+- Assemble a team of interested parties, including those who will be using the software, to set specific, quantified objectives.